 - child development activities including pre-school provision and youth clubs - microfinance schemes administered through mothers' societies - training in areas such as nutrition, health and vocational training.

-The charity's aim is for each project to become self-sustaining through our contract with the implementing organisation, so that we can withdraw and the project continue successfully.
-We achieved this with two of our projects this year.
+The charity's aim is for each project to become self-sustaining through our contract with the implementing organisation, so that we can withdraw and the project can continue successfully.